Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Anonymous Role-Playing Evaluation

 \subsection{Anonymizing Process}

-To create anonymous scenarios during experiments, we replaced all character names in the prompt with the token \texttt{<anonymous character>}.
-For example, if the profile reads "Harry Potter is an orphaned boy who discovers...," it becomes "\texttt{<anonymous character>} is an orphaned boy who discovers...".
-The LLM was thus required to role-play without access to the character’s name, relying solely on information in the prompt.
+To create anonymous scenarios during experiments, we replaced all simulated character names in the prompt with the token \texttt{<anonymous character>}.
+For example, when simulating Harry Potter, if the profile reads ``\textit{Harry Potter's friends include Ron and Hermione.},'' it becomes ``\texttt{<anonymous character>'s} \textit{friends include Ron and Hermione.}''.
+Since \textit{Ron} and \textit{Hermione} were not the simulation target of the RPA, they remained un-anonymized.
+The LLM was thus required to role-play without access to the simulated character’s name, relying solely on information in the prompt.
 After the RPA generated its responses, we restored the original character names to avoid any impact on evaluation results.